-- 2. The LME published the Policy in October 2019 (notice 19/130), and 2022 represents the first reporting year against the Policy.
-After reviewing the first year of compliance submissions, the LME is now proposing to incorporate minor amendments to the Policy and the associated compliance documents, including the Red Flag Assessment Template and Secondary Materials Sourcing Attestation Form. - 3.
-These amendments do not represent a material change to the Policy, but are designed to: (i) better reflect how the LME processes compliance submissions; (ii) provide additional clarity where required; and (iii) improve the ease of reporting for Producers of LME-listed Brands. - 4.
+- The LME published the Policy in October 2019 (notice 19/130), and 2022 represented the first reporting year against the Policy.
+After reviewing the first year of compliance submissions, the LME proposed to incorporate minor amendments to the Policy and the associated compliance documents, including the Red Flag Assessment Template and Secondary Materials Sourcing Attestation Form. - 3.
+The LME published the proposed changes on 8 December 2022 (notice 22/282) and requested feedback from the market by 16 January 2023.
+This notice summarises the responses received and the final changes made. - 4.
+While the LME is not required to consult on these changes in line with the Policy (Clause 16 in the redline and clean versions attached at Appendices B and C respectively), and notes the relatively minor set of revisions made, it remains the LME's preference to seek feedback where possible. - 5.
 Capitalised terms not defined herein have the meaning ascribed to them in the Policy.